Meander, Spiral, Explode: Design and Pattern in Narrative by Jane Alison (Pre-Order)

 ABOUT THE AUTHOR:

-Jane Alison is the author of a memoir, The Sisters Antipodes, and four novels—The Love-Artist, The Marriage of the Sea, Natives and Exotics, and Nine Island—and is also the translator of Ovid’s stories of sexual transformation, Change Me.
+JANE ALISON is the author of a memoir, The Sisters Antipodes, and four novels—The Love-Artist, The Marriage of the Sea, Natives and Exotics, and Nine Island—and is also the translator of Ovid’s stories of sexual transformation, Change Me.
 She is professor of creative writing at the University of Virginia and lives in Charlottesville.
-Find out more at www.janealison.com.
+Find out more at www.janealisonauthor.com.